Alphonse Laverrière

 Alphonse Laverrière (16 May 1872 – 11 March 1954) was a Swiss architect.

-He studied at the École nationale supérieure des beaux-arts and was professor at the Swiss Federal Institute of Technology in Zurich.
+He studied at the École Supérieure des Beaux-Arts, Genève and later at the École nationale supérieure des beaux-arts and was professor at the Swiss Federal Institute of Technology in Zurich.

-In 1912, he won a gold medal together with Eugène-Edouard Monod in the art competitions of the Olympic Games.
-They created a "Building plan of a modern stadium".
+In 1912, he won a gold medal in architecture with Eugène-Edouard Monod in the art competitions of the Olympic Games for their "Building Plan of a Modern Stadium".

 Between 1922 and 1951, Laverrière designed the Bois-de-Vaux Cemetery at Lausanne and is buried there.